January 31, 2019

 Presentation and Panel Discussion

-Tom Rabaey and Kristy Lewis will each describe how their companies source ingredients consumer products.
+Tom Rabaey and Cecilia Ciarlo will each describe how their companies source ingredients consumer products.
 They will describe the challenges they face identifying the origin of their ingredients, fulfilling the quantity of the ingredients needed, maintaining separation for higher quality ingredients and meeting consumer demands for their products.
 These two panelists will contrast the challenges for larger and smaller food companies.
 Following their presentations, a facilitated question and answer session will be held.

 3:00 Nutrient Density in Food, It's About the Soil